 There are a lot of acronyms in the world of gastrointestinal diseases, such as IBD and IBS.
-Chronic swelling (inflammation) of the intestine is referred to as inflammatory bowel disease (IBD), says Dr Sanjoy Mandal, a gastroenterologist surgeon in Kolkata.
+Chronic swelling (inflammation) of the intestine is referred to as inflammatory bowel disease (IBD), says Dr Sanjoy Mandal, a gastroenterologist in Kolkata.

 Irritable bowel syndrome (IBS), a non-inflammatory condition, is frequently confused with inflammatory bowel disease.